 These schemes, delivered in partnership with a registered social landlord or housing association, these allow payments to be split between mortgage and rent.
 The percentage share of ownership will vary depending on the individual circumstances of the person or household in housing need.
 The household can gradually increase their share of the property to move towards outright ownership.
 In settlements of less than 3000 population, owners on a shared ownership model can only obtain a maximum 80% share as they do not have the legal right to increase to 100% ownership.
 The property will therefore remain a shared ownership property for future occupiers.
 To register for shared ownership you can go online on the Help to Buy North West and view shared ownership properties currently for sale in the borough.

 To register for affordable housing schemes please see www.helptobuynw.org.uk

 See an example of a Section 106 Agreement.

 On all new development sites in the borough the Council seeks to achieve some affordable rented units so the properties are available for rent at a rent level in line with the local housing allowance.
 The Council will control the level of rent that can be charged and set eligibility criteria to ensure that properties are allocated to local people in housing need usually through the use of a Section 106 Agreement in conjunction with the grant of Planning permission.

 All rented properties are allocated from the Councils housing waiting list.
-To be on the waiting list you can download a housing application form.
+To be on the waiting list see Onward Find a home in Ribble Valley.